tyvren/hyprnosis/README.md

 Detailed documentation can be found in the wiki.

-**Dependencies** - multilib repository - add this to your archinstall before running
+**Dependencies** - multilib repository must be added during arch install.
+Secure boot must be disabled in UEFI for systemd bootloader use.

 After logging into your new Arch system, run the following: